 Computer science engineering is constantly evolving, changing, and adapting to the advancements in technology, science and innovation.
 A degree in CSE without any specialisation is just as valuable as a degree with a specialisation.
 Therefore, there is no clear answer to the question of which is better CSE or CSE with specialisation in AI.
 The only differentiating factor, in this case, is the fact that someone with a specialisation has a much narrower scope of working in the field of computer science engineering.

 - Broad scope: Pursuing a degree in CSE will give you a broad range of career options as you can choose from a variety of fields, even much later in your professional career.

 - Career Opportunities: CSE has applications in almost every industry, from banking to healthcare and governance.
 It is an indispensable aspect of modern life.

 - Excellent Stipend: One of the biggest perks of this profession is the generous pay.
 Companies are constantly on the lookout for someone who is an innovator, a software developer, a mathematician, an analyst- all in one.
 Luckily, a computer science engineer possesses all of these qualities and much more.

 - Ability to Work Remotely: Let’s be honest, the pandemic has made us really comfortable with the work-from-home culture.
 Numerous opportunities for graduates and freelancers are available, enabling them to work for a company based in a foreign country from the comfort of their homes.

 - Changing the World: While their work may not be as noble as a social worker’s, it remains an indisputable fact that CS Engineers hold the power to change the world through innovations in the field of science, medicine, computing, technology, and even the arts.

 Coursework and Subject Matter

-A computer science programme equips students with knowledge and skills in the following domains:
+When debating which is better CSE or CSE with specialisation in AI, it is essential to look at the coursework.
+A computer science program equips students with knowledge and skills in the following domains: